Industry, academic and government

 HIV Vaccine Trials Network

-The HIV Vaccine Trials Network (HVTN) is currently funding and conducting clinical trials of Inovio's PENNVAX®-B HIV DNA vaccine candidate.
+The HIV Vaccine Trials Network (HVTN) funded and conducted clinical trials of Inovio's PENNVAX®-B HIV DNA vaccine candidate.
+The HVTN will also assist Inovio in the clinical trial for Inovio’s PENNVAX®-GP HIV DNA vaccine candidate.

-The National Institute of Allergy and Infectious Diseases of the National Institutes of Health is providing $23.5 million of funding over seven years (ending 2015), including a base period and follow-on option years, to develop Inovio's PENNVAX®-GP vaccine candidate targeting HIV clades A and C and its novel intradermal electroporation (ID-EP) technology.
+The National Institute of Allergy and Infectious Diseases of the National Institutes of Health is providing $23.5 million of funding over seven years (ending 2015), including a base period and follow-on option years, to develop Inovio's PENNVAX®-GP vaccine candidate targeting HIV clades A, C, and B and its novel intradermal electroporation (ID-EP) technology.

 U.S. Military HIV Research Program